hendri54/hendri54.github.io/private/light_rail/ridership.md

 # Notes on DOLRT Ridership

 GoTriangle estimates that each year 8 million people will ride the one train line that is currently being planned.
 This estimate is absurd.
 There is no light rail system in the United States that attracts this many riders in such a small city.

+Note: GoTriangle's ridership figures have varied over time and across documents.
+As of February 2019, the estimate on GoTriangle's [website](https://gotriangle.org/lightrail/home) is 9.5 million riders per year.
+But I have seen figures as low as 6.1 million riders per year.
+It is not clear why the figures vary so much.

 According to FTA [ridership statistics](https://www.transit.dot.gov/ntd/data-product/monthly-module-raw-data-release) for 2017, there are 35 U.S. cities with light rail systems.
 Of these, 12 are small enough that they do not need to report data to the FTA.
 The following is based on the 23 systems that do report ridership figures.

 ### Point 1: All U.S. cities with light rail are much larger than Durham/Chapel Hill

-* The median population among cities that report ridership data is 2.4m.
+* The median service area population among cities that report ridership data is 2.4m.
 This is **7.3 times larger** than the population of Durham/Chapel Hill (population 330,000).
 * The smallest city that reports light rail ridership is Buffalo, NY with a population of 940,000 and 4.7m riders.
 This is about 3 times larger than Durham/Chapel Hill, but still generates only 58% of the number of riders GoTriangle predicts for Durham/Chapel Hill.

 ### Point 2: GoTriangle's ridership predictions are unrealistic relative to area population